 At Birds Eye, we know our products are loved which is why it is important that we produce them with respect for our resources.

 Packaging is important because it protects and conserves the product during transportation, letting us deliver safe and high-quality products to our consumers.
-Not only does our packaging provide a lasting shelf life, but it also helps with portion size and food waste through our re-sealing ability and clear information.
+Not only does our packaging provide a lasting shelf life, but it also helps with portion size, food waste reduction and clear information.

 As packaging is so important, it must be carefully considered and developed.

 How do we know that our packaging is up to scratch?

 We have a Packaging Policy to guarantee that all Birds Eye packaging is fit for its purpose.
 For us, that means that our packaging must:

 - Consider the overall impact on the environment

 How do we increase the recyclability of our packaging?

 Increasing recyclability is very much at the forefront of our packaging agenda.
 That’s why we’re researching new materials and prioritising materials from renewable sources, primarily paper.
 We also encourage all our consumers to recycle the packaging after they have enjoyed the food on the inside.